 The goal of the decision matrix (see Figure 3) was to provide the housing task force with an easy to use and modifiable way of analyzing different rental housing options.
 The model incorporated many of the factors cited earlier that were deemed to be important in affordable housing planning, falling into three categories: attractiveness, unit specifics, and community value.
 Under the category of attractiveness are the subcategories accessibility: support services (including metal health access, daycare, and public transportation), travel distance, and school zone.
 Under the category unit specifics are the subcategories size (including number of units and number of bedrooms per unit), rental cost, and building costs.
 Finally, community value included the distance to the next affordable housing unit and neighborhood impact.
 All categories are included in Figure 3).
 All percentages must sum to 100% at each level.
-For each possible scenario of housing location and type combination, each category will receive a "score" from 0 to 10.
+For each possible scenario of housing location and type combination, each these category will receive a "score" from 0 to 10.
 The support services are all binary.
 Each category's maximum value of 10 so these categories will either receive a 0 or 10.
 Travel distance, school zone, number of units, cost to build, distance from next affordable housing unit, and neighborhood impact are all standardized based on the maximum and minimum of presented scenarios.
 Number of bedrooms and monthly rent are standardized based on given minimum and maximum values, instead of the actual minimum and maximum presented.
 This is because the presented values will likely be very close to one another and a one bedroom distance or \$50 difference in rent should not be reflective of a possible 10 point different score.
 The sum product of standardized values and the respective subcategory's overall weight (red percentages in Figure 3) is used to calculate the overall value for each possible scenario, and allows decision makers to more easily compare the alternatives.

-Attractiver 25% ness 2 pecifics nity Value Support S Travel Distance School zone Size Monthly Cost to Build Distance from closest AHU 55 5 25% 20% 50% 25% 25% 50% 50% Day Care Mental Health Public Transportation CROCK I 2000 0 # Units Bedrooms (per Unit) 10.00 AHU - aflorda ble housing unit 50% 35% 15% 50% 50% 1 22 6.9% 4.8% 2.1% 6.3% 5.0% 12.5% 12.5% 12.5% 12.5% 12.5% 12.5%
+Attractiveness Unit Specifics Commu nity Value 25% 50% 25% 1596 Support S ervices Travel Distance School zone Size Monthly rent Cost to Build Distance from closest AHU Neighborhood impact 559 6 25% 20% 50% 25% 25% 50% 50% Day Mental Public # Units Bedrooms Care Health Transportation H Onics (per Unit) AHU - afforda ble housing unit 50% 35% 15% 50% 50% 6.9% 4.8% 2.1% 6.3% 5.0% 12.5% 12.5% 12.5% 12.5% 12.5% 12.5%